kingo132/GPD-Win-Max-Hackintosh/README.md

 * Trackpad works, but it may fail randomly at some boots.
 Maybe it was the problem of VoodooI2C or I2C timing problem or kext loading race condition problem.
 * There are glitches on the screen when entering the desktop and shutting down.
 * Thunderbolt works but does not support hotplug.
 Maybe need to modify SSDT to adjust it to satisfy what mac os needs.
-* System may randomly crash with panic: "EL[0] was invalidated!!"@icl/sched5/IGHardeareCommandStreamer.cpp:64.
+* System may randomly crash with panic: "EL[0] was invalidated!!"@icl/sched5/IGHardeareCommandStreamer.cpp:64. or "Unexpected context status buffer entry"@icl/sched5/IGHardwareCommandStreamer.cpp:71.
+Easpically when connected to a 4k or 5k external display, or playing 3d games, or doing some other graphic heavy jobs.
 This is an IGPU driver problem.
 Currently don't know how to fix this.
 Have tried platform/device id 01005D8A/538A0000 and 0000528A/528A0100.
 Both will crash.
 It seems platform/device id 01005C8A/5C8A0000 and SMBIOS MacbookAir9,1 is the most stable combo.
 * Type-c USB3.0 HUB/Adapter may cause all USB in the system to fail if you plugged USB2.0 devices on it.
 Currently don't know the cause and don't know how to fix this.
 Both will fail before and after USB Customization.
   * Workaround: Do not plug any USB2.0 device to USB3.0 Type-c HUB/Adapter.
 Plug them into a USB2.0 hub or plug directly into winmax's USB3 port.
 # What's not working